 With the RUF report, domain owners can easily identify the source of the emails that need remediation.
 Aside from providing forensic information, RUF reports also play a vital role in helping organizations strengthen their security.
 Benefits include:

 - Detailed information regarding individual emails.

-- Instant reports allowing domain administrators to identify malicious activities and proffer immediate mitigation plans quickly.
+- Instant reports allow domain administrators to identify malicious activities and proffer immediate mitigation plans quickly.

 - Detailed information about all connected Internet Protocol addresses to help you recognize unauthorized IPs.